-NRCS Flat Rate Cost Share Code Type Amount \$ Maximum Rate Contract
+Flat Rate Cost Share

+NRCS Code Туре Amount \$ Maximum Rate Contract Term
-Term

-Wetland Restoration 657 90% for construction costs and 135% for land dedication 15 years
+Wetland Restoration 657 One- \$4,000/Ac.
+Up to 90% of actual for construction costs 15 years

+time and

+135% for land dedication,

+not to exceed 90% of cost estimate

-One- time Approved Bid 90% Perpetual
+One- Approved Bid Up to 90% of actual construction costs, Perpetual

+time not to exceed 90% of cost estimate

-- Financial assistance shall be limited to projects that fully restore wetlands that have been partially or completely impacted by a subsurface tile and/or drainage ditch system, or by sedimentation.
+- 1. Financial assistance shall be limited to projects that fully restore wetlands that have been partially or completely impacted by a subsurface tile and/or drainage ditch system, or by sedimentation.
 Projects that partially restore wetlands may be eligible for lower incentive and cost share rates, subject to review and approval by the funding authority. - 2.
 Eligible costs include materials, earthwork and any seed and seeding expenses. - 3.
 The applicant is responsible for obtaining easements, right of ways, local, state and federal permits and other permission necessary to perform and maintain the practice.
 Expenses incurred due these items are not cost shared.
 Incentive payments will not be made until proof of necessary permits has been provided. - 4.
 The restored area shall not be used for irrigation or livestock watering purposes, to produce agricultural commodities, or for grazing livestock. - 5.
 Upland Treatment is required. - 6.
 Wetlands restored as part of a required mitigation plan or for wetland banking are not eligible for funding under this section. - 7.
 A 30 foot minimum native buffer is required.
 Upland buffer can be completed as a filter strip or native grass planting practice using respective cost and incentive rates. - 8.
 An approved application through the Conservation Reserve Enhancement Program (CREP) or Reinvest In Minnesota (RIM) for the proposed perpetual restoration is required in order to be eligible for funding under this section. - 9.
 Bids shall be submitted to the District office using a form provided by District, or local water management agency, if applicable. - 10.
 The District shall, with concurrence of the local water management agency when applicable, set a time period during which bids must be submitted. - 11.
 The approving authority reserves the right to refuse any and all bids. - 12.
 The owner(s) of a neighboring property that may be affected by a proposed wetland restoration (e.g. increased flooding and/or saturation of soil near the surface) are eligible for the incentive, provided they sign a separate cost share contract and agrees maintain the affected area in permanent vegetative cover and avoid tillage and applying chemical and fertilizers.